 View the original recipe via:

-PRE-HEAT the oven to 180 degrees Celsius or 350 degrees Fahrenheit.
-RINSE the potatoes with cold running water, keep the skin on and slice them into wedges.
-PLACE them into one of the oven dishes and drizzle with olive oil, pepper and salt.
+Rinse the potatoes with cold running water, keep the skin on and slice them into wedges.
+Place them into one of the oven dishes and drizzle with olive oil, pepper and salt.

-PEEL the carrots and parsnip, then cut them into the desired shape.
+Peel the carrots and parsnip, then cut them into the desired shape.
 We decided to cut them into thick julienne.
-MIX them into the other oven dish and also drizzle with olive oil.
+Combine them into the other oven dish and also drizzle with olive oil.

 Since kangaroo steak cooks in a different way than regular beef steaks it's important to feel the meat to check if it's done or not.
 Before cooking the kangaroo steaks, make sure they are patted dry with a clean kitchen towel.

-RUB the steaks with a little bit of olive oil.
-HEAT up your grill pan on medium-high heat, ADD in the kangaroo steaks, cook for 3 minutes then turn them around and cook for another 3 minutes.
+Rub the steaks with a little bit of olive oil.
+Heat up your grill on medium-high heat, add in the kangaroo steaks, cook for 3 minutes then turn them around and cook for another 3 minutes.

 If you like your meat to be rare, cook these steaks for about 6-7 minutes total.
 We like them to be medium-rare, so we cooked them for a few minutes more.
 In the last 3 to 4 minutes you can add in a little bit of butter and the diced red onion.

-REMOVE the steaks from the grill pan and let rest for 2 minutes, then slice and divide them on each plate with the oven-baked vegetables and potatoes.
+Remove the steaks from the grill pan and let them rest for 2 minutes, then slice and divide them on each plate with the oven-baked vegetables and potatoes.

-GARNISH the kangaroo steak by removing the outer leaves from the endive/chicory stalks.
-SLICE off the root and peel off the leaves.
+Garnish the kangaroo steak by removing the outer leaves from the endive/chicory.
+Remove the root and peel off the leaves.